-As part of the College's Matriculation plan, all students have the right to receive counseling & advising services.
+As part of the College's Matriculation plan, all students have the right to receive counseling and advising services.
 New students will attend orientation and receive counseling assistance to establish an appropriate education plan and register for courses.
 Continuing students without a selected major will be advised by counselors until they have selected and declared a major.
-After deciding on a major, students are referred to a faculty advisor within the discipline of study that the student is majoring in.
-Students who are seeking these services should start by contacting the COD Counseling Center.
+After deciding on a major, students are referred to a faculty advisor within the discipline of study in which the student is majoring.
+Students who are seeking these services should start by contacting the COD Counseling Center at (760) 773-2520.